 New customers rely on the company website or app to see if the company is trustworthy.
 This is the first impression, and the experience will have a huge impact on whether or not the potential customer will engage with the company.
 In other words, please for the love of god, get rid of your subscription popup — or at least wait 30 seconds before showing it.

-A survey of companies that invest in UX research found that customers are more loyal and more willing to pay up or recommend the company.
+A survey of companies that invest in UX strategy found that customers are more loyal and more willing to pay up or recommend the company.

 These are important statistics because recommendations and returning customers lead to more sales, while increased pricing power will help generate the cash monies.

 Lower business expenses

 Beyond bringing in more customers and boosting profits, UX work can alleviate business expenses, leading to a healthier financial position.